 This one’s inevitable.
 Whether it’s your toothbrush, notebooks, or face wash, you’re bound to forget something that’s absolutely essential.
 And you’ll need to go out and replace it.
 When I first moved into my dorm room, my roommate forgot her pillow.
 Luckily I had two so I could share until she got hers back.
 You never know what you’ll forget until it’s too late!

 Get Those Class Schedules

 There, I said it.
 SAVE MONEY WHILE YOU CAN AND EMBRACE ALL STUDENT DISCOUNTS.
+(Especially since SLN found so many good ones for you.)
 I missed out on this opportunity for the first few months of school and highly regret it.
 Use that student card to your advantage!